-Short articles on the subject of WW2 in Hong Kong.
+Short articles focused on WW2 in Hong Kong in particular and military history in general.
 Click the "Follow" button to receive new posts.
-My book "Battle for Hong Kong - December 1941" published by Amberley in 2019 is available through Amazon and other online booksellers and is available at major book stores in Hong Kong and London.
-For general enquiries and for information about guided battlefield tours please contact Philip.G.Cracknell@gmail.com
+My book "Battle for Hong Kong - December 1941" is available through Amazon and at major book stores in Hong Kong and London.
+For general enquiries please contact: Philip.G.Cracknell@gmail.com

 Wednesday, 18 December 2019